dheyoai/diffusers/docs/finetune_with_ui.md

-# Fine-Tuning OmniGen2 LoRA Dreambooth Using UI Using a Single GPU
+# Fine-Tuning OmniGen2 LoRA Dreambooth With UI Using a Single GPU

 ## Install Additonal Requirements